postoccupancy/devias-kit-pro/README.md

-This repo is a download of the Devias Material UI Kit Pro v6.0.0-Standard Plus for TypeScript.

-The downloaded kit is adapted to a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This repo is a download of the Devias Material UI Kit Pro v6.0.0-Standard Plus for TypeScript, adapted to a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting started